wxjiao/WMT2022-Large-Scale-African/README.md

 # WMT2022-Large-Scale-African

-This project details our preparation for the WMT2022 Large-Scale African Translation shared task.
+This project introduces Tencent’s Multilingual Machine Translation System for the WMT2022 Large-Scale African Translation shared task.

 We (team Borderline) won the <b>1st</b> place :1st_place_medal: in the constrained track (i.e., external data and pretrained models are not allowed).